BillZaumen/bzdev/docs/index.md

     a built-in web server that allows multiple computers to show the same images at the same time.

-      - webnail-pop-icons (Icons for webnail for use with Pop!_OS)
+      - webnail-pop-icons (icons for webnail for use with Pop!_OS)

-      - webnail-server (A simplified webnail package that provides a server but cannot create output files or directories - used when only the web server needs to be installed)
+      - webnail-server (a simplified webnail package that provides a server but cannot create output files or directories - used when only the web server needs to be installed)

   -  libecdb-java  (the library used to implement a service that can email calendar appointments)

-       - ecdb-javamail (An ecdb service provider that allows ecdb to use javamail)
+       - ecdb-javamail (an ecdb service provider that allows ecdb to use javamail; javamail must be downloaded separately)

-       - ecdb-doc (ecdb API documentation using the default style)
+       - libecdb-doc (ecdb API documentation using the default style)

-       - ecdb-darkmode-doc (ecdb API documentation using a dark-mode style)
+       - libecdb-darkmode-doc (ecdb API documentation using a dark-mode style)

        - ecdb-desktop (the ecdb desktop files, ecdb command, and man pages)

-       - ecdb-derby (package to configure the Derby database for use with ecdb)
+       - ecdb-derby (package to configure the Derby database for use with ecdb; the Derby database must be downloaded separately)

        - ecdb-pop-icons (ecdb icons for Pop!_OS)

 # Other Package Managers

 For other package managers, the program alien can convert debian packages to other package-manager formats.
-As a warning, one should hand-check any scripts (these merely set up symbolic links and call programs to update icons and media types, which would otherwise require rebooting).
+As a warning, one should hand-check any scripts (the ones in the Debian packages merely set up symbolic links and call programs to update icons and media types, which would otherwise require rebooting).
 To use alien, it is necessary to download the Debian packages, probably without using apt or apt-get.
-To help locate these, there is a [list of package links](https://billzaumen.github.io/bzdev/packages.html).
+To help locate these, there is a
+[list of package links](https://billzaumen.github.io/bzdev/packages.html).

 # Docker Containers